careem/mockingbird/README.md

 * The plugin can only be used in modules containing a `jvm` target
 * The plugin can generate mocks only, no support for spies yet
-* You can mock interfaces only
+* Only interfaces can be mocked
-* You cannot mock interfaces that have generic types in their definitions
+* Only interfaces that have generic types in their definitions can be mocked
-* You cannot mock lambdas
+* Only interfaces without `lambdas` can be mocked
-* You cannot mock suspend functions
+* Only interfaces without `suspend` functions can be mocked
-* You cannot mock inline functions
+* Only interfaces without `inline` functions can be mocked
-* You cannot mock reified functions
+* Only interfaces without `reified` functions can be mocked

 ### Mocking